CPS-IT/handlebars-components/Documentation/PageRendering.md

 }
 ```

-Now register the implementation in your `Services.yaml`:
+Lastly, you need to register this implementation in your `Services.yaml`:

 ```yaml
 # Configuration/Services.yaml